Medieval Marginalia at Hamilton Vault Studios

 Book now

 Hamilton Vault Studios becomes a home for the weird and wonderful world of medieval marginalia with a contemporary twist.
-The mind-boggling illustrations and notations in medieval manuscripts become the inspiration for a group exhibition of new works.
+The mind-boggling illustrations and notations in medieval manuscripts are the inspiration behind this group show of new works.

-If this doesn’t ring a bell just yet, we recommend a quick online search for some examples.
-Why did medieval monks, nuns and scholars painstakingly illuminate texts of key importance with fish on two legs, lizards with human heads and rabbits dressed like priests?
-In this Hieronymus Bosch-like world, we don’t have all the answers but they’re sure fun to look at and Hamilton Vault Studios is the perfect venue to experience all the weirdness up close.
+If the phrase ‘medieval marginalia’ doesn’t ring a bell just yet, we recommend a quick online search for some examples.
+Why did monks, nuns and scholars painstakingly illuminate important texts with fish on two legs, lizards with human heads and rabbits dressed like priests?
+We’ve no idea but it’s a great source of inspiration for new works of art and Hamilton Vault Studios is the perfect venue to experience all of this Hieronymus Bosch-like weirdness up close.

-The space is located in a former bank vault turned art space making for an unusual art display, hovering somewhere between prison-cell like and almost cosy.
-It’s a very active gallery too, with new displays popping up on a regular basis, becoming a key venue in Merseyside’s cultural fabric.
+The space is located in a former bank vault turned art space making for an unusual art display, hovering somewhere between cell-like and cosy.
+It’s a very active gallery too, with new displays popping up on a regular basis, making it a key venue in Merseyside’s cultural fabric.

-Medieval Marginalia gathers a wide range of local artists, with mostly wall-based works but one thing’s for sure – you can expect all things whimsical and bizarre.
+Medieval Marginalia gathers the work of local Merseyside artists and others from further afield, with mostly wall-based works.
+One thing’s for sure though – you can expect all things whimsical and bizarre, so pop in to take a look around and escape reality, just for a little while.

 Please note that the venue is not step-free accessible but a video tour will be available after the show opens.